Google search engine

 On March 25, 1955, at Eden Park in Auckland, New Zealand set the record for the lowest total in Test cricket with a dismal 26 runs against England.
 The third innings of the match saw the Kiwis collapse in just 27 overs with a run rate of 0.96.

 England’s fast bowlers, led by Bob Appleyard and Frank Tyson, exploited the conditions perfectly, dismantling the New Zealand batting lineup with unerring precision.
 Appleyard took 4 wickets for just 7 runs, while Tyson claimed 2 for 10, ensuring a quick end to the innings.
-This match remains a stark reminder of the unpredictability of Test cricket.
-Eventually, England won by an innings and 20 runs.

 Read More: 10 Highest Partnership in Test Cricket History